 A variance decomposition procedure is used to assess the proportion of LPT volatility that is attributable to stock, bond and property factors over 1985-2004.
 The dynamics of this LPT performance is also assessed.
 Property is seen to only make a small contribution to LPT variability, with the contribution of property only marginally increasing in recent years with the increased maturity of the LPT sector.
-The importance of stocks in LPT performance has decreased significantly, with bond-like features taking on more importance in LPT performance in recent years.
+The importance of stocks in LPT performance has decreased significantly, with bonds being the most dominant component in LPT performance in recent years.